octue/twined/README.md

 ## Developer notes

-**You don't need to pay attention to this unless you plan to develop Twined.**
+**Documentation for use of the library is [here](https://twined.readthedocs.io).
+You don't need to pay attention to the following unless you plan to develop Twined itself.**

 ### Contributing

 - Please raise an issue on the board (or add your $0.02 to an existing issue) so the maintainers know what's happening and can advise / steer you.

-- Create a fork of twined, undertake your changes on a new branch (call it whatever you want).
+- Create a fork of twined, undertake your changes on a new branch, named like *issue-84* or similar.
 To run tests and make commits, you'll need to do something like:
 ```
 git clone <your_forked_repo_address>    # fetches the repo to your local machine